download here

 (amazon search)

-From /weblog/unix/script
+From /weblog/science

 (google search)